-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the four-year period from July 1, 2016 to June 30, 2020.
+The actuarial assumptions used for the valuation were based on the results of an actuarial experience study for the four year period July 1, 2016 to June 30, 2020.
 The experience report is dated April 20, 2021.

 The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense and the assumed rate of inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The most recent target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized as follows: